e-conomic/vml-docs/docs/smartscan.md

 Fast and reliable request/reply API for scanning invoices and receipts.

 ## JSON API
-The new smartscan REST API,  to use the API you will need a token, you can request a token to the API by contacting us on our [support email](mailto:vmlsupport@e-conomic.com).

-All of our APIs are documented in protobuf files that you can find [here](https://github.com/e-conomic/vmlapis/blob/master/proto/ssn).
+The API is documented in our protobuf files that you can find [here](https://github.com/e-conomic/vmlapis/blob/master/proto/ssn).
 The top level API is [here](https://github.com/e-conomic/vmlapis/blob/master/proto/ssn/scanner/v1/scanner.proto) - but the example below should get you going.
 At the moment two types of output are available - the documentFieldDetection - which you're probably mostly interested in, but also rawTextDetection, which is essential input if you're integrating SmartScan with AutoSuggest account predictions.